Minty Breath in a Musty Room: On Courage

 Mindfulness and the City

 And just like that, I’m back in Madrid launching a business.
 After a three month retreat in a country cabin in Woodstock, I returned to a city I adore.
 My departure was ambivalent as I left failed plans and proximity to loved ones.
 It’s bitter sweet to move to another country in search of work and belonging.
 New York is my birthplace, but so much has changed.
 Madrid is loud and sunny.
 Constant street life, cultural events, good wine and food.
 It’s quite a change from the quiet calm of the overcast country.
 No bear and deer outside my window, for example.
 Now, I’m living in a tall building at the edge of the city.
 In spite of the hustle and bustle downstairs, I can disappear into the airy lightness of the sky.
-There are pros and cons to every style of living and I’ve been thinking a lot about how one’s lifestyle and setting impact our state of mind and mindfulness practice.
-In Woodstock, there was isolation, lush greenery, lots (and lots) of insects and wildlife, long winding, country roads, mountain landscapes and ritualistic chanting at the Zen Buddhist Monastery.
-In many ways, it was the quintessential setting for meditation, art and contemplation.
-Yet, even in that bucolic setting, where hippies and artists from the 60’s set up shops and never left— there was a feeling of nostalgia and loneliness.
-Every morning I jogged by an old woman with long white hair, jeans and tie dye t-shirt who would come out of her house to check her mail.
-One day, she waved at me,
+There are

 Read More »

-On Meditation & Change
+On Meditation and Change

 Life happens whether we are still or not.
 We can actively participate in some aspect of the world or stay still.
 Wisdom comes from both.
 Sometimes, our life experience is decided for us through illness, trauma or circumstances.
 Meditation is one way to get acquainted with the wisdom inherent in stillness by choice of our own.
 The body will resist stillness.
 Even when we sleep we are restless, but we can train it to settle down.
 Inside, we will find our breath happens automatically.
 It’s always there, blowing air through the lungs.
 Our breathing is completely self-regulating, but we can, if we wish, control the flow.
 This is interesting, to try to quicken the breath, or hold it and notice the impact on how we feel.
 The abdomen will rise and fall.
-We will notice the rhythm of the heartbeat and blood coursing through veins.
-All of this is involuntary; there is a whole life happening on the inside.
-On the outside, we are keeping very, very still.
-Nothing is moving at the surface, like a calm pond.
-Usually, our experience is the opposite.
-We’re going somewhere, doing something, or chasing after things— but on the inside, we have no idea what is going on because our mind can only focus on one thing at a time.
-I read somewhere that our body replaces billions of cells every day.
-That is what is going on.
-Whether we are sitting still or not, we are changing!
-When we limit our experience to the natural, involuntary action of the body, we become aware that there is a
+We will notice

 Read More »